andifalk/secure-oauth2-oidc-workshop/intro-labs/auth-code-demo/README.md

 You may use the _username_ or _email_ in the username input field.

-If you stay too long on step 2 (where you have retrieved the authorization code) then you might get an error when proceeding to step 3 (exchanging the code for an access token).
+If you remain in step 2 for a long time (where you have retrieved the authorization code) then you will get an error when proceeding to step 3 (exchanging the code for an access token).
 This is because the authorization code timed out.